jacecotton/viewable/README.md

 * References stored in regular object fields/properties persist across renders (`useRef` N/A).

 Keeping views stateless without relying on React's escape hatches maintains many of the advantages of React's functional approach, but without most of the hook fatigue and gotchas.

-## Roadmap
-### Alternative renderers
-Currently using [`lit-html`](https://lit.dev/docs/libraries/standalone-templates/)'s renderer under the hood, and re-exporting `html` for authoring views.
-Using it also lets authors steal its [directives](https://lit.dev/docs/templates/directives/) system.

-Lit's renderer is probably the best out there for our purposes, but technically could use [µhtml](https://github.com/WebReflection/uhtml) or possibly even JSX.

-Keeping an eye on the [DOM Parts proposal](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/DOM-Parts.md), which, depending on the direction it ultimately goes in, might be a replacement for `lit-html`.

-### Typing support
-TBD

-### Testing support
-TBD

-### Debugging and extensibility
-Considering littering the `Viewable` class and decorator functions with lifecycle hooks after all.

-Specific advantages besides custom element classes:
-* you could optionally import/enable a debug library that populates `console.debug` messages via the hooks
-* you could use the hooks to extend functionality and interoperability with other libraries/APIs (or even one's own controllers)

-Self-imposed constraints:
-* should be `protected`-like (`__CamelCase__snake_case` convention, mapping to private slots, etc.)
-* purely optional hooks, not actual lifecycle callbacks that are used from within the base class

 ## Not documented here
 * **Styling**—constructable stylesheets are recommended though